reddification/UnrealShowCase/README.md

 1. Demo map which contains various movement mechanics, interactable items, weapons and basic AI
 2. CardboardCity which contains quest system and advanced NPC lifecycle demonstration.
 This level is a continuation of Autumn 2021 Siberian GameJam submission: https://aluminum-cockroachs.itch.io/murphyslaw which was mostly based on my code base

 None of the models/textures/sounds/level design is made by me.
+All assets and code are provided only for demonstration purposes.
 Everything that is **not** mentioned below is made by me.

 Thanks to all these people for providing following assets
 ### Characters: